 Take time to write out how you have damaged trust and that you accept your partner’s need for accountability.
-Let them know your ideas for how you want to be accountable to them and express a willingness to create a Marriage Protection Plan.
+Let them know your ideas for how you want to be accountable to them and express a willingness to create a Transparency Plan.

 Meeting You In Your Pain.